-Although they are quite beautiful, they are also skilled predators capable of eating any fish or invertebrate their size or smaller, and they have venomous spines that can cause serious injury to people.
+Although they are quite beautiful, they are also skilled predators capable of eating any fish or invertebrate that will fit in their gaping mouths, and they have venomous spines that can cause serious injury to people.

 The first lionfish recorded in the Western Atlantic (east coast of the United States, Caribbean Sea and Gulf of Mexico) was a specimen captured near Dania, Florida in 1985.
 No other lionfish sightings were reported until 1992.
 The most likely source of these fish was the home aquarium trade.

 At first, the spread of the lionfish population was rather gradual, but in 2000 the number of sightings began to increase exponentially.
 By 2009, lionfish were pretty well established along the Atlantic coast and throughout the Caribbean.

 Click on this map to see an animated version that shows the spread of lionfish from 1985 forward.